castdrian/pkmn-screens/README.md

 ### Credits

-This project currently being owned and maintained by __adrifcastr.__
+This project currently being owned and maintained by __castdrian.__